CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 ### Dismember

 Remove an arm or leg, which also gives a Serious Injury to the opponent.
-Not available to ranged combat rolls unless their is a narrative explanation how a ranged attack could dismember (magic, explosive projectiles, ect...).
+Not available to ranged combat rolls unless their is a narrative explanation how a ranged attack could dismember (magic, explosive projectiles, etc...).

 ### Render Unconscious